 To qualify for Financial Aid, students must complete and submit the Free Application for Student Aid (FAFSA) at fafsa.gov using LCC’s school code: 002278.

-Average annual full-time tuition for in-district students is just $3,560.Calculate Your Tuition
+Average annual full-time tuition for in-district students is just $4,300.Calculate Your Tuition

 Ways to Cover Education Costs

-We offer scholarships and awards based on financial need, academic merit, field of study, talent and athletic participation.
-Scholarships are funded through community organizations, the LCC Foundation, and employers; these funds do not need to be repaid.
+Scholarship eligibility varies based on financial need, academic merit, field of study, talent, athletic participation, etc. Students can apply for scholarships at LCC, the State of Michigan, community organizations, and their employer.
+For the most part, these funds do not need to be repaid.

 Here you can find information on Basic Eligibility Requirements, Consortium Agreements, Enrollment Level Definitions and more.